Continuous N\'{e}el-VBS Quantum Phase Transition in Non-Local one-dimensional systems with SO(3) Symmetry

 As we explained before, there is no general reason for $\vec{\phi}, \phi$ to become critical simultaneously in the bulk.
 Hence let us ignore the $\Phi$ field first, and consider the coupled RG equation for $\lambda, g_n$ only.
 If there is no bulk quantum critical modes, an initial positive value $\lambda = \lambda_0$ will be marginally relevant, and open up an energy gap when it flows to positive infinite.
 According to the LSM theorem, and the nature of the SPT state, this $1d$ boundary cannot be trivially gapped, hence a nonperturbative positive $\lambda$ would drive the system into an $\SO(3)$ invariant VBS state with spontaneous symmetry breaking of translation symmetry $T_x$.
 But by coupling to the boundary modes $\vec{\Phi}$ of quantum critical fluctuation, the beta functions have an new unstable fixed point at \beqn (\lambda^\ast, g^\ast_n) = \left(\frac{2 \epsilon_n}{\pi}, \ \frac{4 \epsilon_n}{\pi} \right). \eeqn The two eigenvectors of RG flow expanded at the new fixed point have scaling dimensions $(8.9 \epsilon_n, -0.89 \epsilon_n)$.

-This new fixed point separates two phases: phase I where $\lambda$ flows to positive infinity, and phase II where $\lambda$ and $g_n$ flow to negative and positive infinity respectively.
-Both phases no longer have scaling invariance, so both phases should have certain long range order considering the fact that there is no topological order in one dimension~\cite{wenreview2}.
+Of course the RG analysis above is only at the leading nontrivial order of $\epsilon-$expansion, and at this order of accuracy, no other fixed point is found in the phase diagram.
+The new fixed point found above separates two phases: phase I where $\lambda$ flows to positive infinity, and phase II where $\lambda$ and $g_n$ flow to negative and positive infinity respectively.
+Then both phases no longer have scaling invariance, so both phases should have certain long range order considering the fact that there is no topological order in one dimension~\cite{wenreview2}.
 Phase I with $\lambda \rightarrow + \infty$ is the dimerized VBS phase as we discussed before; phase II with $(\lambda, g_n) \rightarrow ( - \infty, + \infty)$ should be a N\'{e}el ordered phase, $i.e.$ the $1d$ boundary can develop the N\'{e}el order before the bulk, even though the bulk is still at a quantum critical point.
 A negative $\lambda$ would enhance the correlation of the N\'{e}el order parameter, and after integrating out $\vec{\Phi}$, a long range interaction proportional $g^2$ would be generated between the N\'{e}el order parameters.
 Hence the infrared limits $\lambda \rightarrow -\infty$ and $g \rightarrow + \infty$ of phase II both favor the long range N\'{e}el order.